IrfanBaqui/apijam/Labs/Core/Lab 5 API Consumption - Developers and Apps/README.md

    You should see a 2xx response code and the Trace for that request should show that the Verify API Key policy is now            passing.

 ![image alt text](./media/image_19.png)

-# Lab Video

-If you like to learn by watching, here is a short video on consuming APIs using Apigee Developer Portal [https://youtu.be/nCJwlVF6waw](https://youtu.be/nCJwlVF6waw)

 # Earn Extra-points